skydoves/lazybones/README.md

 ```

 ### LifecycleAwareProperty
-If we don't need to initialize lazily, here is the more simple way.<br>
+If we don't need to initialize lazily, here is a more simple way.<br>
-We can declare a lifecycle-aware property using the `lifecycleAware` keyword.<br> The attribute value will not be initialized lazily.
+We can declare a lifecycle-aware property using the `lifecycleAware` keyword.<br> The attribute value will not be initialized lazily so we don't need to use it with `by` keyword.<br>
 And it will returns a `LifecycleAwareProperty`.
 ```kotlin
 private val lifecycleAwareProperty = lifecycleAware(CompositeDisposable())
     // observe the lifecycle's state is onDestroy, and call the dispose() method when onDestroy